MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-smb-guidance.md

 Assume that a Windows Server 2012 R2-based computer uses an InfiniBand network adapter.
 This adapter uses the SMB Direct feature to support Remote Direct Memory Access (RDMA) communication between cluster nodes and Hyper-V hosts.
 After you restart a Hyper-V host, event ID 30818 may be logged under the Applications and Services Logs/Microsoft/Windows/SmbClient path in Event Viewer.
 When this issue occurs, it may cause performance issues.

-On Windows Server 2012 R2, the SmbDirect interface is started automatically by the LanmanServer service.
-However, if the LanmanWorkstation service happens to start first and tries to open an RDMA connection before the SmbDirect is loaded, event ID 30818 will be logged.
-When the client initially communicates to the server over TCP/IP, new client connections will start to use the RDMA interface.
+On Windows Server 2012 R2, the LanmanServer service automatically starts the SmbDirect service.
+However, if the LanmanWorkstation service happens to start first and tries to open an RDMA connection before the SmbDirect service loads, Windows logs event ID 30818.
+When the client initially communicates with the server over TCP/IP, it uses the RDMA interface.
 Therefore, no user action is needed to recover.

 A change is being considered to resolve this problem in a future version of Windows Server.

+### Workaround

-To work around this problem on Windows Server 2012 R2, the SmbDirect service should be configured to start automatically.
+To work around this problem on Windows Server 2012 R2, configure the SmbDirect service to start automatically.
 To do this, follow these steps:

 1. Open Registry Editor, and then locate to the following registry subkey:
     `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\smbdirect`